 Today, society faces staggering sustainability challenges.
 SCOR’s “Quantum Leap” strategic plan details our strengthened commitment to meeting those challenges head-on.
 As an institutional investor, SCOR is determined to play its part in contributing to the welfare and resilience of society.

 SCOR sees sustainability as more than just a way of building a resilient portfolio.
 We believe that by acting as a sustainable investor, the Group can better manage risks and generate superior long-term returns.
-Our Sustainable Investing Policy supports and complements our Climate Policy and together, they set out an approach that integrates environmental, social and governance criteria into all our investment decisions.
+Our Sustainable Investment Policy supports and complements our Climate Policy and together, they set out an approach that integrates environmental, social and governance criteria into all our investment decisions.

 The Group adheres to the United Nations Principles for Responsible Investment and the United Nations Principles for Sustainable Insurance.
 We promote the adoption of these principles by our partners and foster cooperation in implementing them.
 We encourage good governance, integrity and accountability as well as the sharing of know-how and expertise.
 At SCOR, we actively participate in public debate on the future of sustainable finance and are honored to be a member of the Technical Expert Group on Sustainable Finance at the European Commission.

 SCOR bases its investing policy on five pillars:

 SCOR has a strong risk culture.
 Risk management – incorporating environmental, social and governance (ESG) criteria – is embedded in all our investment decisions.
 In particular, climate risk modeling and management are at the core of our business.

 As a responsible investor, SCOR scans its investment universe using ESG criteria.
 The filters can be negative (see Exclusions, below) or positive.

 SCOR engages with issuers to promote good practice and may decide to divest when lack of good practice is detected.